microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/devicelocalcredentialinfo-list.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [deviceLocalCredentialInfo](../resources/devicelocalcredentialinfo.md) objects excluding [deviceLocalCredential](../resources/devicelocalcredential.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [deviceLocalCredentialInfo](../resources/devicelocalcredentialinfo.md) objects excluding the [credentials](../resources/devicelocalcredential.md) objects in the response body.

 ## Examples